Social Psychology Network

 Other Publications:

-• Banaji, M. R., & Heiphetz, L. (in press).
+• Banaji, M. R., & Heiphetz, L. (2010).
 Attitudes.
-In S. T. Fiske, D. T. Gilbert, & G. Lindzey (Eds.), Handbook of Social Psychology.
+In S. T. Fiske, D. T. Gilbert, & Lindzey, G. (Eds.), Handbook of Social Psychology (pp. 348-388).
+New York: John Wiley & Sons.

-• Carney, D., Nosek, B. A., Greenwald, A. G., & Banaji, M. R. (in press).
+• Carney, D., Nosek, B. A., Greenwald, A. G., & Banaji, M. R. (2007).
 Implicit Association Test (IAT).
-In R. Baumeister & K. Vohs (Eds.), Encyclopedia of Social Psychology.
-Thousand Oaks, CA : Sage.
+In R. Baumeister & K. Vohs (Eds.), Encyclopedia of Social Psychology (pp. 463-464).
+Thousand Oaks, CA: Sage.

 Courses Taught: